About Your Library

 It's tax time, and AARP Tax-Aide is here to help!
 This free tax preparation service is for taxpayers with middle to low income, with special attention given to those age 60 and older.

-Please bring with you: photo ID; notices, booklets and forms received from the IRS and NYS; social security cards for yourself and your dependents; W-2 forms; ALL 1099 forms; forms indicating federal income tax paid; dependent care provider information; ALL receipts or cancelled checks for income and property taxes paid, and for charitable contributions; and copies of Federal and State returns filed last year.
+Please bring with you: photo ID; notices, booklets and forms received from the IRS and NYS; social security cards for yourself and your dependents; W-2 forms; ALL 1099 forms; forms indicating federal income tax paid; dependent care provider information; ALL receipts or cancelled checks for income and property taxes paid, and for charitable contributions; proof of health insurance coverage; and copies of Federal and State returns filed last year.
 For further information call: 1-888-AARP-NOW.

 Tax Aide Hours

 Knitting News - The Cast-On Crew